Luigi3012/ghbugtracker/README.md

 Frontend could benefit from use of context or redux, if new functionality should be added.
 Some form field validation would be also reasonable, e.g. for link.
 Also test coverage could be always higher.

-### Docker

-#### Docker compose

-This repo contains docker-compose file with everything set up.
-Make sure you have docker available.

-1. Then just run `docker-compose build` in this repository to build images.
-2. `docker-compose up` to run the containers.
-3. Check working application on [http://localhost/]

-#### Backend (Obsolete)

-Backend image is build with command

-Run `nx run api:docker-build `
-Launch container with options:

-- Host port 3333

-#### Frontend (Obsolete)

-Run `nx run bug-tracker-frontend:docker-build `
-Launch container with options:

-- Map some host port where you want to use your app